Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 At Alphabet Arabic Academy, our specialized tutors have helped hundreds of struggling children overcome specific obstacles and thrive.
 We’ve seen pronunciation barriers disappear, reading fluency soar, confidence rebuild, and children who said “I can’t” transform to “Watch me.”

-👉 Schedule diagnostic consultation with Alphabet Arabic Academy’s specialized tutors and get your child the targeted help they need.
+👉 Schedule a diagnostic consultation with Alphabet Arabic Academy’s specialized tutors → and get your child the targeted help they need.

-For comprehensive Arabic learning foundation, explore our Arabic for Kids complete program.
+For a comprehensive Arabic learning foundation, explore our Arabic for Kids complete program.

 Your child’s struggle is specific.
 The solution should be too.